braveness23/rstl-standard/docs/index.md

 }
 ```

+---

 ## Implementation Guidelines

 ### Time Fields

-ISO 8601 Format: Use ISO 8601 extended format for instant, start, and end fields.
+**ISO 8601 Format:** Use ISO 8601 extended format for instant, start, and end fields.
 Years Beyond Standard Range: ISO 8601 allows expanded representations for years outside the standard range (e.g., -0001 for 1 BCE).

-Negative Years: Represent BCE dates with negative years (e.g., -0444 for 444 BCE).
+**Negative Years:** Represent BCE dates with negative years (e.g., -0444 for 444 BCE).

-Large Numbers: Use strings to represent large numbers, especially for geological times (e.g., "-201300000").
+**Large Numbers:** Use strings to represent large numbers, especially for geological times (e.g., "-201300000").

 ### Calendar Systems

-Supported Calendars: The calendar field should be one of the supported systems: "Gregorian", "Julian", "Islamic", "Hebrew", "Chinese", "GeologicalTime", or "Custom".
+**Supported Calendars:** The calendar field should be one of the supported systems: "Gregorian", "Julian", "Islamic", "Hebrew", "Chinese", "GeologicalTime", or "Custom".

-Custom Calendars: If using a non-standard calendar, set calendar to "Custom" and provide details in metadata.additional.
+**Custom Calendars:** If using a non-standard calendar, set calendar to "Custom" and provide details in metadata.additional.

-Conversion Utilities: Consider developing utilities to convert dates between calendar systems if necessary.
+**Conversion Utilities:** Consider developing utilities to convert dates between calendar systems if necessary.

 ### Qualifiers and Uncertainty

-Qualifiers: Use the qualifier field to express approximate dates (e.g., "circa", "approximately").
+**Qualifiers:** Use the qualifier field to express approximate dates (e.g., "circa", "approximately").

-Uncertainty: Use the uncertainty field to express the range of uncertainty (e.g., "±5 years").
+**Uncertainty:** Use the uncertainty field to express the range of uncertainty (e.g., "±5 years").

 ### Metadata Extension

-Flexible Metadata: The metadata.additional object can hold any key-value pairs for extended information.
+**Flexible Metadata:** The metadata.additional object can hold any key-value pairs for extended information.

-Links: Include relevant URLs in the links array for more information.
+**Links:** Include relevant URLs in the links array for more information.

 ### Storage and Querying in NoSQL Databases

-Document Structure: Store each event as a separate document in your NoSQL database.
+**Document Structure:** Store each event as a separate document in your NoSQL database.

-Indexing: Index time fields and metadata categories for efficient querying.
+**Indexing:** Index time fields and metadata categories for efficient querying.

-Querying: Utilize the database's querying capabilities to filter events based on time ranges, categories, and other criteria.
+**Querying:** Utilize the database's querying capabilities to filter events based on time ranges, categories, and other criteria.

 ### Example Queries (MongoDB)